Kartaverse/ValkyrieEngine/docs/README.md

 # Kartaverse 6

-> The free open-source "Cinematic XR" solution for the rest of us.
+> The free open-source "cinematic XR" solution for the rest of us.
 >
 > Enjoy!
 >

 Welcome to Valkyrie Engine™ — The new [Kartaverse 6](https://github.com/kartaverse) hybrid volumetric renderer for pixel-streaming XR experiences without limits.

+- Made in West Dover, Nova Scotia, Canada. 🇨🇦

-The "Kartaverse Cloud" reboot is planned for Dec 24, 2024.
+- The "Kartaverse Cloud" reboot is planned for Dec 24, 2024.

 ___